-Good morning & good evening, dear Dream Drivers.
-Today we’ve got something for those of you looking for a super-chill, stress-free day of travel: Introducing lovely lakeside Nagahama, located in Northern Shiga prefecture.
+Good morning Dream Drivers.
+Today we’ve got something for those of you looking for a super-chill, stress-free day of travel: Introducing the lovely lakeside of Nagahama, located in Northern Shiga prefecture.

-Super convenient for drivers and riders alike, Nagahama deftly earned a slot in our ever-growing list of “effortless Kyoto day-trips,” (see also O’hara, Kurama/Kibune, and Takao) due to its ease of access, complete walkability, and ideal scenery for aimless meandering.
-For those of you of cruising up in one of our Dream Drive beauties, there’s even free parking at Ho Park!
+It's super convenient for drivers and riders alike, Nagahama deftly earned a slot in our ever-growing list of “effortless Kyoto day-trips,” also check out Ohara, Kurama, Kibune and Takao along the way.
+Due to its ease of access, complete walkability and ideal scenery for aimless meandering.
+For those of you cruising up in one of our Dream Drive beauties, there’s even free parking at Ho Park!

 Our day begins just west of Nagahama Station, where we follow the trees past the small children’s park to the grounds of Nagahama Castle.

 According to Japan Visitor, Nagahama got its name from military general Toyotomi Hideyoshi in the 16th century when Toyotomi decided to build a castle there in honor of his lord, Oda Nobunaga; which we guess is what people did for their bosses before gift cards were invented.